rihemebh/.Net-cheat-sheets/ASP.net/README.md

 ## Controllers

 ### Actions :
-Actions are the Methids within a controller
+Actions are the Methods within a controller <br/>
-Every methid could return an object that implements the **IActionResult** :
+Every method could return an object that implements the **IActionResult** :

  |ViewResult|ContentResult|RedirectToActionResult|RedirectToRouteResult|StatusCodeResult|
  |---|---|---|---|---|